 Registration Cancellation Policy

 Persons wishing to cancel their registration must do so in writing by June 15, 2017 to receive a full refund.
-Requests for refunds made between June 16 -July 1, 2017 will receive 50% refund fees.
+Requests for refunds made between DATES TO BE ANNOUNCED will receive 50% refund fees.
 No refunds will be issued after July 1.
 Please allow two weeks for processing of refunds.

 - Research the risks associated with electric power generation from nuclear power plants versus fossil-fuel power generation.